 The Ionization Energy Trend

-Group 2 and Group 15 of the periodic table have completely filled and half filled shells respectively.
-The Group 2 elements usually have an ionization energy which is greater than the elements found in group 13, while elements in group 15 have a higher ionization energy than elements in group 16.
+Group 2 and Group 15 of the periodic table have completely filled and half-filled shells respectively.
+The Group 2 elements usually have ionization energy which is greater than the elements found in group 13, while elements in group 15 have higher ionization energy than elements in group 16.

 The term shielding describes the phenomenon where the positive charge of an atom’s nucleus has less impact on the outer electrons since the negative charges found within the inner electrons reduce the effect of the positive charge.
 More electrons found in between the nucleus and the outer shell means more electrons to shield the outer shell from the effects of the nucleus, which translates to less energy needed to remove an electron from that atom.
 In other words, the greater the shielding effect is, the lower the ionization energy of that atom.
 This is why the ionization energy decreases as you move down a group.
 In terms of examples, Fluorine has the highest overall ionization energy while Cesium possesses the lowest overall ionization energy.

 The Ionization Energy Trend and the Electron Affinity Trend

 Electron affinity and ionization energy both have similar trends you can find on the periodic table.
 The electron affinity of an atom increases along the periods on the table just as ionization energy also increases.
 Similarly, electron affinity decreases from top to bottom down the table just as ionization energy does.
 The cause of the decrease in both electron affinity and ionization energy is the same as well, the shielding effect.
 When you compare them with elements found in the first and second groups of the table, halogens are capable of easily capturing electrons.
 The tendency to attract and capture electrons when the element is in a gaseous state is referred to as electronegativity, and it has its own trend on the periodic table.
 Electronegativity also goes into determining the chemical differences that exist between metallic and non-metallic elements.